-- 1. The tax periods for which you overpaid and underpaid your tax - 2.
-When you paid the tax underpayment if it was paid. - When you received your tax refund if it was received. - 4.
-The periods that your overpayment and underpayment overlapped and the overlapping amount. - A computation, to the extent possible, of the amount of interest to be credited, refunded, or abated.
+- 1. The tax periods for which you overpaid and underpaid your tax liability. - 2.
+When you paid the tax underpayment. - 3.
+When you received your tax refund. - 4.
+The periods that your overpayment and underpayment overlapped and the overlapping amount. - 5.
+A computation, to the extent possible, of the amount of interest to be credited, refunded, or abated.